 All students in the Elementary Route are enrolled in a Generalist program that prepares prospective teachers in the required elementary school subjects.
-This degree consists of \star 120 overall, of which \star 30 are normally taken in a preprofessional year.
+This degree consists of ★120 overall, of which ★30 are normally taken in a preprofessional year.
 Students planning to enter the Elementary Route are strongly encouraged to take the Non-Education elements in the Preprofessional Year.

-Program Requirements (120)

-★27 in Non-Education Elements, to be chosen from the following eight subject areas:
+(1) ★24 in Non-Education Elements, to be chosen from the following seven